matthijskooijman/arduino-lmic/README.md

 --------
 The LMIC library provides a fairly complete LoRaWAN Class A and Class B implementation, supporting the EU-868 and US-915 bands.
-Only a limited number of features was tested using this port on Arduino hardware, so be careful when using any of the untested features.
+Only a limited number of features were tested using this port on Arduino hardware, so be careful when using any of the untested features.

 What certainly works: